-The Urine Toilet Separett Pee 1020 is a simple waterless urinal and has been specially designed to handle liquid ‘waste’.
+The Urine Toilet Separett Pee (formerly the Pee 1020) is a simple waterless urinal and has been specially designed to handle liquid ‘waste’.
 The integral trap ensures no odours can come back up the pipe through to the PEE.

 Originally conceived as an accessory to the Separett incinerating toilets, it also works well as a companion to any compost toilet (enabling male users to stand to urinate), or as a stand-alone waterless urinal.